gmac/schema-stitching-handbook/type-merging-single-records/README.md

 Now we're sending a **single request** that resolves all three single-record queries at once, courtesy of [batched execution](https://github.com/gmac/schema-stitching-demos/wiki/Batching-Arrays-and-Queries#what-is-query-batching).
 There are very few reasons NOT to enable this free batching optimization (it will be enabled by default in the future).

 Batch execution is superb for optimizing the exchange with the subservices.
 However, there are still overhead processing costs on the gateway for delegating each record individually, so batch execution alone is not a perfect solution.
-The best optimization strategy is to pair batch execution with delegating arrays of records at a time, as discussed in [chapter three](../03-array-batched-type-merging).
+The best optimization strategy is to pair batch execution with delegating [arrays of records](../type-merging-arrays) at a time.